neulab/ExplainaBoard/docs/add_new_tasks.md

 (1) Create a new python file `test_text_classification.py` in the folder `explainaboard/tests/`

-(2) Implement a unittest for this task
+(2) Implement a unittest for this task referencing that of other similar tasks